15 Things You Can't Do With a Pacemaker

 Can I Return to My Daily Activities With a Pacemaker?

-Despite what may seem a long list of things to avoid with a pacemaker, there are minimal lifestyle changes you'll need to make in the day-to-day.
+Despite what may seem like a long list of things to avoid with a pacemaker, there are minimal lifestyle changes you'll need to make in the day to- day.

 When you have a pacemaker, you are free to return to these activities: